Rindbee/godot-docs-l10n/classes/ru/class_node.rst

 **NOTIFICATION_OS_IME_UPDATE** = ``2013`` :ref:`🔗<class_Node_constant_NOTIFICATION_OS_IME_UPDATE>`

-Уведомление, полученное от ОС при обновлении Input Method Engine (например, изменение положения курсора IME или строки композиции).
+Notification received from the OS when an update of the Input Method Engine occurs (e.g. change of IME cursor position or composition string).

-Реализовано только на macOS.
+Implemented on desktop and web platforms.

 .. _class_Node_constant_NOTIFICATION_APPLICATION_RESUMED: